 - Most current curriculum must be utilized, not just using one module or activity

-- The student must be enrolled for the college credit via UCCS in the current year he/she is taking the course (registration will be April/May) as the PLTW are traditionally year-long courses.
+- The student must be enrolled for the college credit via UCCS in the current year he/she is taking the course (registration will be January/February) as the PLTW are traditionally year-long courses.

 - The student's college transcript grade will be weighed in a 50/50 formula.
-EoC= 50% of the college grade and PLTW Assignments, Exams, Other Coursework = 50% (We are still working on the way the EoC will be allocated as part of the grade for 50%).
+EoC= 50% of the college grade and PLTW Assignments, Exams, Other Coursework = 50%.

 UCCS PLTW Preferred Admittance